How To Get Clients Online: 11+ Proven Strategies (+ find BIG clients)

 1. Ask For Referrals From Existing Clients

-Referrals from existing clients are one of the best ways to not only get more clients but also earn more for your services as well.
+Referrals from existing clients are one of the best ways to not only get more clients but also earn more for your services.

 - You can raise your price when you get referred.
-A lot of freelancers fall into the trap of keeping their rates the same when they get referred, thinking that their old client told the potential client your rate (they usually do not).
-DON’T DO THIS!!
-Your old client added more value to your work by recommending you AND by the experience you’ve gained working for that client.
+A lot of freelancers fall into the trap of keeping their rates the same when they get referred, thinking that their old client told the potential client their rate (they usually haven’t).
+DO NOT DO THIS!!
+Your old client added more value to your work by recommending you AND by the experience you gained working for them.
 Reflect that with a higher rate.

-- There exists more of an incentive to do good work.
-This is yet another example of why you want to treat every client that comes your way with respect while going above and beyond to provide them with world-class service.
+- You’ll have more of an incentive to do good work.
+This is yet another example of why you want to treat every client that comes your way with respect while providing them with world-class service.
 There are always areas where you can add value, and it’ll only help your client and yourself.

 - You get higher-quality clients.
 If you charge more, that means you’ll start to weed out the lower-quality clients who complain about the tiniest things from the higher-quality clients who can afford you and appreciate you as a professional.
-By paying you more, they?re less likely to waste your time and money.
+By paying you more, your new clients are less likely to waste your time and money.
 It’s a win-win.

-And the best way to ask for a referral is right after you’ve delivered a high-value product to your client.
-Once you’ve delivered great service that you’re proud of, you can ask for referrals and rest easy in the knowledge that your client will want to tell others about your work.
+The best way to ask for a referral is right after you’ve delivered a high-value product to your client.
+Once you’ve delivered great service you’re proud of, you can ask for referrals and rest easy in the knowledge that your client will want to tell others about your work.

 2. Cold Email Potential Clients

 Cold emails don’t have to be scary.
-In fact, they can be shockingly effective if you use the right techniques.
+They can be shockingly effective if you use the right techniques.

 For example, check out this amazing email I received from a reader a while back.

-I loved it because his email is the perfect example of everything that you need to snag a client for three reasons:
+I loved it because, for three reasons, his email is the perfect example of everything that you need to snag a client:

 - He did his homework.
 Nothing is going to make a potential client trash your email faster than a copied and pasted boilerplate message.
-Instead, do your homework about the company and explain your connection to its products and mission and how you can be a part of it.
+So, make sure you’re clued up about the company.
+Then, explain your connection to its products and mission and how you can be a part of it.
 (It also helps to lay the compliments on thick).

 - He showed concern.
 Let’s face it: People are busy.
 That’s why you need to make me give a damn.
 If you and the person you’re emailing have a warm connection, drop that in the message.

 - He made it easy to say yes.
-The sender made it clear that, though he was looking for paid work, he would be willing to work to network and receive a little advice, while acknowledging that there might be a few projects on deck.
+The sender made it clear that, though he was looking for paid work, he would be willing to work for a little advice and networking opportunities.
+He also acknowledged that there might be a few projects on deck that he could potentially jump on.
 Transparency and an understanding of the lifecycle of projects are key.

 By the time I finished the email, I was clamoring for the phone to call him.

-You can use the same framework in order to reach out to VIPs or potential clients that you don’t know.
+You can use the same framework to reach out to VIPs or potential clients that you don’t know.
 Here are a few great resources that’ll help you do that:

 - How to Write The Best Introduction Email (+ What Not To Do)